When to ask for marketing automation help

 - How many different segments are you marketing to?

-- How are we going to produce enough content?
+- Can we produce enough content?

 If you don’t know the answers to these questions, that’s OK.
 But it might behoove you to ask for assistance from people that know it the best.
 Implementation is the easy part.
 Configuration is the complicated part and, in our experience, the most important part.